 It is a place of non-stop fun, a town seemingly tailored to the spirit of backpackers.

-Cairns is bound to be filled with hundreds of like-minded travellers like yourself and acts as the perfect base for you to explore the regions of North Queensland.
+Cairns is filled with hundreds of like-minded travellers like yourself and acts as the perfect base for you to explore the regions of North Queensland.

-So you’ve landed in Cairns, the breeze is warm and a bit humid and no matter where you had just come from it is destined to be different.
+So you’ve landed in Cairns, the breeze is warm, and a bit humid and no matter where you had just come from it is different here!.

-Getting around town isn’t difficult, the pace of the town is relaxed and no one is in a rush.
+Getting around town isn’t difficult, the pace of the city is relaxed, and no one is in a rush.

-Buses are a great way to reach the Northern Beaches which we will discuss in detail a little later, but walking is the best and simplest way to make your way around town.
+Buses are a great way to reach the Northern Beaches which we will discuss in detail a little later, but walking is the best and most straightforward way to make your way around town.

 Soak in even more sun at the Lagoon, a swimming pool surrounded by sand and grass, the perfect hang out spot for a breather and maybe even a sneaky nap under the trees.